 Many online translators are available on the WWW, but these should be used with caution since web translators do not generally include specialized legal or commercial vocabulary.
 Online translators, however, may be of some help in getting the general sense of a document or passage.
 Examples of WWW translators are:

 The following guides to researching international and foreign competition law are available on the WWW.

 The Comparative Competition Law Project "generates novel data on competition regimes across time and countries."
 The data is then used to study "competition law and enforcement around the world, including exploring the diffusion of these laws and the effects they have on market outcomes."
 The project is spearheaded by Professor Anu Bradford of Columbia University Law School and Professor Adam Chilton of the University of Chicago Law School.

-Bibliographies of published materials related to international and comparative competition law are listed below.
+A bibliography of published materials related to international and comparative competition law is listed below.

 The Institute for Consumer Antitrust Studies is a non-partisan, independent academic center designed to explore the impact of antitrust enforcement on the individual consumer and the public, and to shape policy issues.The Institute fulfills its mission by sponsoring symposia, academic colloquia, and a unique student fellowship.

 The following handout was prepared in the spring of 2014 for an LUC Law course on international and comparative antitrust.
 The course was taught by Dr. Maciej Bernatt, a visiting professor from the University of Warsaw.